Places to eat in North Devon

 Bampfield Farm is located close to a number of excellent places to eat.
 Here are some of our favourites.

-Goodleigh village within walking distance The New Inn, one of the friendliest pubs we know, specialising in local home cooked traditional British favourites alongside exotic dishes from further afield.
+Goodleigh village within walking distance The New Inn, one of the friendliest pubs we know, specialising in local home-cooked traditional British favourites alongside exotic dishes from further afield.
 Justin always serves a good local ale and Julia’s food has been voted NO 1 on Trip Advisor in the area, so you will need to book in advance.
-Children very welcome.
+Children are very welcome.

-Muddiford ( 2 miles from Barnstaple) You will find Broomhill Art Hotel with their award winning Terra Madre ‘slow food’ restaurant, the dishes made here use local produce.
-A free complimentary ticket enables diners to visit the sculpture garden.
+Muddiford ( 2 miles from Barnstaple) You will find Broomhill Art Hotel that offer fantastic artisan dining.
+The dishes made here use seasonal, local food inspired by nature.
+You can also purchase tickets here for the sculpture garden.
 Children welcome.

 SQ offers a glamourous, sophisticated and relaxed dining experience making casual dining a delight.